 Make sure you DON’T do the following

-The biggest assumption I have experienced in this industry is, “My pet is healthy, I don’t need pet insurance”.
+The biggest assumption most people have is, “My pet is healthy, I don’t need pet insurance”.

 There is no guarantee that because there is nothing wrong with your pet now, it will stay that way forever.
 You never know when your pet may fall ill or have a terrible accident so you need to make sure you’re prepared BEFORE any of that happens.